InstituteforDiseaseModeling/GWSpatialGenetics/docs/BarcodeGroupingMethods.md

 * Filtering the GATK variants for analyses will vary by sequencing batch, the table above can vary significantly based on the thresholds set for retaining variants based on the library size.

 * Thresholds for site inclusion for the barcode, confidence bins for reassignment, and exclusion are a suggestion but more variation in barcodes can be achieved by lowering or raising each.
-The thresholds now are meant to balance the full library, but country specific
+The thresholds now are meant to balance the full library, but country specific thresholds could be considered for other research questions.

 ## References